z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Computational-Linguistics/Text-Preprocessing/Text-Preprocessing.md

 - **Stemming**: Reducing words to their base or root form.
 - **Lemmatization**: Reducing words to their canonical form based on vocabulary and morphology.

-## Importance

-- **Data Consistency**: Ensures uniformity in text data.
-- **Dimensionality Reduction**: Simplifies the dataset by reducing the number of unique tokens.
-- **Improved Model Performance**: Enhances the effectiveness of computational models.

 ## Related Topics

 - [Tokenization](Tokenization.md)